csc-training/csc-env-eff/_slides/11_speed_up_jobs.md

   - Check the tool you're using, there may be different options for data storage
   - [Tar/untar and compress your datasets](https://docs.csc.fi/support/tutorials/env-guide/packing-and-compression-tools/), use [SquashFS](https://docs.csc.fi/computing/containers/run-existing/#mounting-datasets-with-squashfs) for read-only datasets and containers
   - Use local disks: [NVMe](https://docs.csc.fi/computing/disk/#compute-nodes-with-local-ssd-nvme-disks) on Puhti, [ramdisk (`/dev/shm`)](https://docs.csc.fi/computing/disk/#compute-nodes-without-local-ssd-nvme-disks) on Mahti
-  - Remove intermediate files is possible
+  - Remove intermediate files if possible

 # Summary (1/2)